 The nice side effect was a rewiring that activated an inner consciousness.
 From then forward, partaking in something I shouldn't resulted in a guilt and remorse that indicated the need for a corrective measure, not a faceless guilt that would drive one to drink.
 It was this rewiring that helped me to see that applied principles don't hurt the soul the way crashing through life with a handful of worn, habitual responses does.
 Through trial, error and pain, at last integrity would begin to mean something, and I would begin to admire the things in this world that are worthy of that admiration.
 In short, it was for me, and for the many young people who have come after me, a short course in growing up.

 Jeff Gould is chief operations officer at the Chapter House extended-care program in Dallas.
-He also is a cross-interventionist with 13 years of experience working in the behavioral health field.
+He also is a crisis interventionist with 13 years of experience working in the behavioral health field.

 Get the latest information on Counseling and other valuable topics at the most extensive educational experience for professionals working in addiction prevention, treatment, aftercare, and management, with dedicated topics for clinicians, executives, and marketers.